 Initiating Sponsorship Procedures

-The hiring Department and the employee each complete portions of the request, and the H-1B request must come from the hiring Department to OGS.
+The hiring Department and the employee each complete portions of the request, and the H-1B Request Form (PDF) must come from the hiring Department to OGS.

 The Sponsorship Process